 - Painting all crosswalks

-- Changing out aged pedestrian safety signage and replacing it with reflective, highly visible signage
+- Changing out old pedestrian and other safety and traffic signage and replacing it with highly reflective, highly visible signage

-- Paring back foliage that inhibited illumination of intersecting ways and crosswalks
+- Paring back foliage that inhibits illumination of intersecting ways and crosswalks

 - Repairing out of order street lights

-We believe that through these coordinated efforts, in partnership with each other and with the cities of Medford and Somerville, crashes involving motor vehicles and pedestrians will be reduced.
-We ask that our students, faculty and staff do their part as they make their way on foot in and around campus: Please be fully aware, fully engaged, and fully committed to your own safety as you move about campus.
+We believe that through these coordinated efforts, in partnership with each other and with the cities of Medford and Somerville, we can reduce crashes involving motor vehicles and pedestrians.
+We ask that our students, faculty and staff do their part as they walk, bike or drive on and around campus: Please be fully aware, fully engaged, and fully committed to your own safety and the safety of others.

 Have a safe and enjoyable year.

 Director of Public Safety/Police Chief